 What is an alternative to forcing someone to apologize?
 I believe that would be forgiveness.

-One cannot demand an apology, nor expect it.
 Forgiveness is a choice to stop punishing the other person.
 It allows for a real relationship instead of a power struggle.
-It is a gift that elevates and enriches our own life.
+It is a gift that elevates and enriches our life.

-A gift that is demanded is no longer a gift.
+A gift that is demanded is not truly a gift.

-Therefore, instead of demanding something we freely bestow this.
+Therefore, instead of demanding something – bestowing forgiveness is freeing.

 But for many people this can be quite difficult.
 What stands in the way of forgiveness?
 The best word I can think of is righteousness.

-How does one accept another’s forgiveness when they believe they’ve done nothing wrong?
-I see this as one and the same.
-Forgive the righteous one.
-Celebrate his or her ability to change by extending forgiveness.
-This leads to inner peace.
+How does one find forgiveness when they believe they’ve done nothing wrong?
+Forgive the righteous one because this leads to inner peace.

 How interesting it is that the word “give” can be found within the word “forgiveness.”